Khrushchevka: Statistics and rating

-Urbanist Vladimir Stadnikov noted that Khrushchev-era housing set the stage for the depressing high-rise districts that became common in Russia:"On one hand, the program was highly successful—never before in our country's history had so many people moved into private housing in such a short time (20–30 years).
-But it also had disastrous consequences for urban environments and social well-being."Stalin's former minister Vyacheslav Molotov dismissed Khrushchev's housing efforts as populist pandering:"They built houses with low ceilings, copying capitalist designs where the goal is to cram in as many workers as possible!"Soviet daily life researcher Natalia Lebina, who wrote a book on first-generation Khrushchev-era housing, noted that these buildings are widely seen as dull and inconvenient.
+Urbanist Vladimir Stadnikov noted that Khrushchev-era housing set the stage for the depressing high-rise districts that became common in Russia:

+On one hand, the program was highly successful—never before in our country's history had so many people moved into private housing in such a short time (20–30 years).
+But it also had disastrous consequences for urban environments and social well-being.

+Stalin's former minister Vyacheslav Molotov dismissed Khrushchev's housing efforts as populist pandering:

+They built houses with low ceilings, copying capitalist designs where the goal is to cram in as many workers as possible!

+Soviet daily life researcher Natalia Lebina, who wrote a book on first-generation Khrushchev-era housing, noted that these buildings are widely seen as dull and inconvenient.
 In collective memory, they are almost exclusively associated with the term "Khrushchyovka," often used pejoratively.
 The word emerged in Soviet times alongside "Khrushchoba" (a blend of "Khrushchev" and "slum").
 These terms appeared in press and literature from the late 1980s and entered dictionaries as colloquial terms in the 1990s.
 The phrase "first mass series" is also used.

-Location and amenities

-During the first generation, urban development transitioned from block-based construction to microdistricts.
-The buildings had no expansion joints and were perceived as a single volumetric-planning element, which limited urban planners' flexibility.
-The egalitarian mindset of the Khrushchev Thaw era led to a universally homogeneous residential environment in the spirit of functionalism.
-This universality was expressed in linear development: buildings were placed parallel to each other at equal distances, usually along a north-south axis.
-This arrangement ensured optimal sunlight exposure, sufficient open space and greenery, cost-efficient construction, and convenient conditions for crane movement.
-The layout of microdistricts and the selection of building section types were designed so that each apartment received equally good sunlight exposure, while courtyards had optimal ventilation.
-Courtyard spaces became "open" to the city, eliminating the characteristic courtyard gates and fences of Stalin-era developments.
-However, this layout resulted in monotony.